Why I Started Selling Stock Photography (And How You Can Too)

 📸 Why I Started Stock Photography (It Wasn't for Exposure)

-The reason I wanted to dabble in stock photography was to diversify my income from paid commissioned photoshoots, Car And Classic consignments, and selling my Hot Wheels cars.
+The reason I wanted to try stock photography was to diversify my income.
+I was earning from paid photoshoots, Car And Classic consignments, and Hot Wheels sales.
+I wanted another stream.

-It was fantastic getting income from these opportunities, but I wanted to expand my expertise and sell my photos on platforms such as Shutterstock, Adobe Stock, Alamy, and iStock.
+It was great getting income from those opportunities.
+But I wanted to expand my expertise and sell photos on Shutterstock, Adobe Stock, Alamy, and iStock.

 My initial stock photography efforts were on Wirestock, where the promotion of having 25 pictures approved on their platform for $5 piqued my interest.

-Though I had 416 assets approved on Wirestock, the time it took for photos to be distributed to agencies like Shutterstock felt overly long — and they took a 15% commission on top of what agencies such as iStock already charged.
+Though I had 416 assets approved on Wirestock, the time it took for photos to be distributed to agencies like Shutterstock felt overly long.
+They took a 15% commission on top of what agencies such as iStock already charged.

 ❌ Why I Ditched Wirestock for Direct Sales

-I decided to sign up directly for Adobe Stock, Shutterstock, iStock, and Alamy to sell my photos to people who wanted to licence my assets for various purposes.
+I signed up directly for Adobe Stock, Shutterstock, iStock, and Alamy.
+I wanted to sell my photos to people who needed to licence images for their projects.

-I had a photography tutor who acted as a coach, mentor, and sounding board whenever I had questions about:
+I had a photography tutor who acted as a coach and sounding board.
+I asked about:

 - How to take the picture